ori-shalom/dev-tools/README.md

 ### `package`

-Package an API lambda for deployment.
+Create an API package ready for deployment from a TypeScript Lambda API module.
+- Transpile the typescript code
+- Perform tree-shaking
+- Exclude `aws-sdk` (included in lambda environment)
+- Bundle to a single minified JS file
+- Include additional assets (binaries that can't be bundled in the JS)
-Transpile the typescript files, perform tree-shaking and bundle to a single minified js file ready to be deployed to AWS.
+- Package the result into a ZIP file ready to be deployed to AWS.

 **Usage:**